Idol-IT/yiiSEO/README.md

-yiiSEO v2.0
+yiiSEO v2.2
 ====================

 Description
 ---------------------

 YiiSEO has been completely refactored.
 It is lot more flexible and now you can make almost any SEO changes without changing your code.
+Last updated 17.05.2012

 __Features :__